james-l-fu/RNN-Tutorial/README.md

 source ~/.profile
 ```

-If eclipse, remember to add src to pythonpath by right clicking on project,
+If eclipse ignore above, just add src to pythonpath by right clicking on project,
 go to properties, click on PyDev - PYTHONPATH, source folders tab, add source
 folder, then choose the src folder.